ICB-DCM/pyPESTO/doc/contribute.rst

     ./run_flake8.sh

-in Linux from the base directory.
+in Linux from the base directory, or directly from python.
+More, you can use the tool `autopep8 <https://pypi.org/project/autopep8>`_ to automatically fix various coding issues.

 Contribute code